All Products

 Missing framework or middleware events

-1. Check the plug-in path of the SkyWalking agent: ${agent-path}/agent-8.x/plugins.
-Verify that plug-in versions match the framework versions used in your application.
-If a required plug-in is missing from the plugins directory, copy it from the bootstrap-plugins or optional-plugins folder, or download it from the SkyWalking community.
+1. Check the SkyWalking agent plug-in path: ${agent-path}/agent-8.x/plugins.
+Verify that plug-in versions match your application's framework versions.
+If a plug-in is missing from the plugins directory, copy it from bootstrap-plugins or optional-plugins, or download it from the SkyWalking community.

 2. Verify that only one SkyWalking agent is attached to the application.
 Multiple agents can cause instrumentation conflicts.